openpracticelibrary/openpracticelibrary/src/pages/practice/cynefin-framework.md

   five domains:

-  * **Simple**: Clear cause-and-effect relationships exist.
+  * **Clear**: Cause-and-effect relationships exist.
 Best practices and standard operating procedures are effective.

   * **Complicated**: Cause-and-effect relationships can be determined through analysis.
 Experts can provide the best solutions.